Lars27/ultrasound-measurements/README.md

 ## Acquire Ultrasound Pulses

+All programs save results to a common in-house defined binary file format called '.wfm'.
+These results can be loaded by any of the toos, LabVIEW, Matlab, and Python, using dedicated functions.

 #### Acquire_Ultrasound_LabVIEW
 | Description |  Hardware | Type | Function Name |
 | -- | -- | -- | -- |